Zorlin/pve-moosefs/README.md

 * Instant snapshots and rollbacks

 ## DISCLAIMER
-This is **HIGHLY EXPERIMENTAL!** I'm running it in production, but you should be careful.
+This is **HIGHLY EXPERIMENTAL!**

-Call it pre-alpha quality.
+I'm running it in production, but you should be careful.

 **Do not use snapshots with your MooseFS storage, as they are actively being worked on and not ready yet**